 The Price of Grass Seed Matters.

-But in any cases, use a blend of grass seed and opt for the middle to upper price range of seed.
-If you live in the south where grasses are warm season grasses the same rules apply, it’s just that the kinds of grass you have differ.
+But in any case, use a blend of grass seed and opt for the middle to upper price range of seed.
+If you live in the south where grasses are warm-season grasses the same rules apply, it’s just that the kinds of grass you have differ.

 Preparing the Ground Before Planting Grass Seed.